BorjaEscarraman/Trying-out-Website-Making/README.md

 # Trying-out-Website-Making
-I wanted to recreate the interfaces of my favorite companies, so I made this.
+I wanted to recreate the interfaces of the companies i look up to, so I made this.